Parsha Terumah: Shemoth/Exodus 25:1 - 27:19

 We are to show kindness and right-ruling through benevolence to the poor and needy.

-We obeyed the command to build a set-apart place for YAHUAH, and we are fulfilling our obligation to do these three things for the set-apart community and for the world.
+We are fulfilling our obligation to do these three things for the set-apart community and the world, and we are obeying the command to build a set-apart place for YAHUAH.

 You may or may not be able to make Him a dwelling place yourself, but if you help or support a dwelling place for His Name, then you, too, have fulfilled the commandment.
 For YAHUAH also commanded Moshe,